cms-opendata-workshop/workshop2022-lesson-run2-adlcl/_episodes/02-installing-cutlang.md

 Look at this output and try to understand what happened during the event selection.

-You should also get an output ROOT file ```histoOut-CMSOD-hello-world.root``` that contains the histograms you made and some further information.
+You should also get an output ROOT file ```histoOut-ex00-helloworld.root``` that contains the histograms you made and some further information.

 Start VNC, if you have not already done so.
 Then open the root file and run a ```TBrowser```:
 ~~~
-root -l histoOut-CMSOD-hello-world.root
+root -l histoOut-ex00-helloworld.root
 new TBrowser
 ~~~
 {: .language-bash}
 Go to your web browser, where you should see the TBrowser open.
-Click on the ```histoOut-CMSOD-hello-world.root``` file, then on the ```preselection``` directory.
+Click on the ```histoOut-ex00-helloworld.root``` file, then on the ```preselection``` directory.

 You will see the histograms you made in the preselection directory.
 Click on each histogram and look at the content.